 If your credit line increase request is denied, you still have options.
 Here are three ways to manage your credit after getting denied for a credit limit increase:

+- Consider applying for a different credit card.
 If you requested a credit limit increase with Chase and got denied, you might want to consider increasing your available credit by applying for a card from another issuer.
 If your credit score isn’t great, consider applying for one of the many credit cards for bad credit or credit cards for fair credit—otherwise, you run the risk of another denial.
 If your credit score is good, applying for another card could help you continue to build a positive credit history.

-Remember: Just because Chase denied your credit limit increase request doesn’t mean you can’t find other ways of acquiring new credit.
-Credit card issuers periodically cut back on credit limits—especially during economic downturns—so if your Chase request gets denied, try another issuer.
+Just because Chase denied your credit limit increase request doesn’t mean you can’t find other ways of acquiring new credit.
+Credit card issuers periodically cut back on credit limits, so if your Chase request gets denied, you can always try another issuer.